nabiila-29/r_project/basic_r/README.md

 - ggplot2: -the most common packages for creating graph and data viz in R

 - shiny: -for interactive applications that you install on websites.

+we can call those with package named **'pacman'**.
+Yess. basically **pacman** is lke package bundling. package inside package.